What’s the difference between blond vs blonde? Why do we use two different nouns and adjectives for fair hair color?

 It would be rare to see expressions like strawberry blonde or ash blonde used without an E in the UK.

-One oddity though, is how we use the word brunette when referring to dark hair.
+One oddity though, is how we use the word brunette when referring to brown hair.
 There is a masculine form, brunet.
+But you would rarely say someone has brunette hair when referring to dark hair.

-But in general, we only use the feminine form, and it refers uniquely to women.
+In general, we only use the feminine form, and it refers generally to women.
 For a man, we usually say he has brown hair.

 Generally, we use blond for things like furniture.
 For example, a blond dresser or a blond wooden table.

-But commercially, blonde is still in popular use.
+But commercially, blonde is still in popular use for brand names and advertising.

 If you do a Google image search for beer or coffee, you will find that most products use blonde as an adjective.